ADA Bathroom Requirements

 - Passageways - Entrances and exits should be lined up to allow for traffic in both directions.
 Bathroom aisles should allow for simple wheelchair turning and offer 67” of space between stall doors and lavatories.
 Passageways into the restroom must be a minimum of 48” wide.

-- Accessories - Accessories should have a 30” x 48” clearing in front of them to allow for easy access.
-They should also be fully recessed into the wall to prevent injuries.
+- Accessories - Accessories like coat hooks and shelves should have a 30” x 48” clearing in front of them and be 40” - 48” above the finished floor to allow for easy access.

 - Handicap Stalls - In a larger bathroom, there should be at least one 60” x 60” handicap stall.
 If there are 6 stalls or more, a 35” - 37” wide ambulatory accessible stall is also required.

-In an ADA compliant bathroom, there are certain requirements within the 60” x 60” handicap stall that must be met.
+In an ADA compliant bathroom, certain requirements within the 60” x 60” handicap bathroom stall must be met.
+Use the following directions when designing your restroom stalls.

 Doors

-- Doors must be outswinging and at least 36” wide to accommodate wheelchair-bound customers.
+- Clearance - Doors must be out swinging, self-closing, and at least 36” wide to accommodate wheelchair-bound customers.
+If the door swings inward, there must be a 60” x 60” unobstructed maneuvering clearance within the stall.

-- Door handles and latches must be easy to operate with one hand without pinching, twisting, or tightly grasping, and mounted between 34” - 48” inches above the finished floor.
+- Latches - Door latches must be easy to operate with one hand without pinching, twisting, or tightly grasping.
+They should be mounted between 34” - 48” inches above the finished floor.

 Toilet

-- The top of the toilet seat should be installed at a height of 17” - 19” above the finished floor and 16” - 18” away from the sidewall to the centerline of the toilet.
+- Height - The seat of an ADA toilet should be installed at a height of 17” - 19” above the finished floor and 16” - 18” away from the sidewall to the centerline of the toilet.

-- Toilet seats cannot be spring-loaded to return automatically to an upright position.
+- Lid - Toilet seat lids cannot be spring-loaded to return automatically to an upright position.

 In-Stall Dispensers

-- For a handicap stall, toilet paper dispensers that do not control or limit paper delivery are recommended to keep guests from needing to repeatedly reach for more paper.
+- Dispensing Features - For a handicapped stall, toilet paper dispensers that do not control or limit paper delivery are recommended to keep guests from needing to repeatedly reach for more paper.

 Grab Bars

-- The side wall grab bar must be between 42” - 48” long and located a maximum of 12” away from the rear wall.
+- Side Bar - The side wall grab bar must be between 42” - 54” long and located a maximum of 12” away from the rear wall.

-- Grab bars must be installed at a height of 33” - 36” above the finished floor and extend 1.5” away from the wall.
+- Height - Grab bars must be installed at a height of 33” - 36” above the finished floor and extend 1 1/2” away from the wall.

-- Grab bars must be rounded and smooth, and they should have a diameter of 1.25” - 2”.
+- Diameter - Grab bars must be rounded and smooth, and they should have a diameter of 1 1/4” - 2”.
+If they are square, they must have rounded edges and a 2” cross-section diameter (4” - 4 4/5” perimeter).

-- ADA compliant grab bars must be securely anchored to the wall, be stationary in their brackets, and be able to support 250 lbs. of force.
+- Weight Capacity - ADA compliant grab bars must be securely anchored to the wall, be stationary in their brackets, and be able to support 250 lb. of force.

 Urinals

-- Urinals should have a minimum depth of 13.5” from the wall to the outer rim of the bowl.
+- Depth - Urinals should have a minimum depth of 13 1/2” from the wall to the outer rim of the bowl.

-- Flush controls must be at maximum 48” above the finished floor.
+- Flushing Mechanism - Flush controls must be at a maximum of 48” above the finished floor.

-To encourage hand washing for proper hygiene, it’s important to consider handicap bathroom requirements when designing your lavatory area within the restrooms of your business.
+To encourage hand washing for proper hygiene, it’s important to consider handicapped bathroom requirements when designing your lavatory area within the restrooms of your business.
+The following are just some of the considerations for a handicap lavatory.

 Sinks

-- There should be at least one sink in the restroom that meets ADA requirements.
+- Quantity - There should be at least one ADA compliant sink in the restroom.

-- Sinks must be installed with enough clearance underneath for a customer in a wheelchair to be able to reach the faucets.
-The sink basin should be a maximum of 34” above the finished floor, leaving a knee clearance of 27” high, 30” wide, and 11” - 25” deep.
+- Clearance - Sinks must be installed with enough clearance underneath for a customer in a wheelchair to be able to reach the faucets.
+The sink basin should be a maximum of 34” above the finished floor, leaving a clearance of 27” high, 30” wide, and 17” - 25” deep.

 Faucets

-- Faucets must be easy to operate with one hand and can be electronically controlled, lever-, push-, or touch-operated.
+- Ease of Use - Faucets must be easy to operate with one hand.
+Choose from lever-, push-, touch-operated, or electronically controlled faucets.

-- Faucets should only require a maximum of 5 lbs. of force to operate and should not require twisting, pinching, or tight grasping.
+- Force - Faucets should only require a maximum of 5 lb. of force to operate and should not require twisting, pinching, or tight grasping.

 Soap Dispensers

-- The reach depth to the soap dispenser must not exceed 11” and should only require a maximum of 5 lbs. of force to operate.
+- Accessibility - The reach depth to the soap dispenser must not exceed 11” and should only require a maximum of 5 lb. of force to operate.

 Mirrors